A quick, affordable twist on traditional red curry soup.

-Bring a medium pot of salted water to boil with brown rice.
+Bring a medium pot of salted water to a boil with brown rice.
 Once boiling, reduce to a simmer and cook rice while you prepare the other soup ingredients.

 Remove tofu from its container and drain by gently pressing onto it to release liquid.
-Slice tofu into 1 inch squares.
+Slice tofu into 1-inch squares.

 Brown tofu in a large soup pot with coconut oil over medium heat for 2-3 minutes.
 Sprinkle broth powder on tofu and add a spoonful of coconut cream to pot.
 Continue browning tofu for 1-2 minutes.

-Add granulated garlic and ginger powders, lime zest, bay leaf, and red curry paste to pot.
+Add granulated garlic and ginger powder, lime zest, bay leaf, and red curry paste to pot.
 Stir until aromatic, about 1 minute, before adding water and bamboo shoots.
 Reduce heat to low and continue cooking for another 4-5 minutes.

 Check rice and prepare garnishes.
 Thinly slice green portion of onions, reserving white root portion to grow in your window or for other recipes.
 Chop cilantro and cut lime into quartered wedges.